History of the Philippines: Early Spanish expeditions and conquests

 The Spanish considered their war with the Muslims in Southeast Asia an extension of the Reconquista, a centuries-long campaign to retake and rechristianize the Spanish homeland which was invaded by the Muslims of the Umayyad Caliphate.
 The Spanish expeditions into the Philippines were also part of a larger Ibero-Islamic world conflict that included a war against the Ottoman Caliphate which had just invaded former Christian lands in the Eastern Mediterranean and which had a center of operations in Southeast Asia at its nearby vassal, the Sultanate of Aceh.
 Thus the Philippines became a theatre of the ongoing world-wide-ranging Ottoman–Habsburg wars.

 In time, Spanish fortifications were also set up in Taiwan and the Maluku islands.
 These were abandoned and the Spanish soldiers, along with the newly Christianized natives of the Moluccas, withdrew back to the Philippines in order to re-concentrate their military forces because of a threatened invasion by the Japan-born Ming-dynasty loyalist, Koxinga, ruler of the Kingdom of Tungning.
 However, the planned invasion was aborted.
 Meanwhile, settlers were sent to the Pacific islands of Palau and the Marianas.

+To counteract the Muslim threats reinforced from Ottoman Turkey, the Spaniards imported Latin American soldiers from Peru, Panama, and Mexico.

+"He (Governor Don Sebastían Hurtado de Corcuera) brought a great reënforcements of soldiers, many of them from Perú, as he made his voyage to Acapulco from that kingdom."